Student Athlete and Parent Information

 2. SPORTS PHYSICAL AND ON-LINE CLEARANCE COMPLETED AND SIGNED BY PARENT, ATHLETE, AND DOCTOR (DATED AFTER MAY 1, 2018)

-3. ATTEND MANDATORY NEW ATHLETE AND PARENT MEETING:
+3. COMPLETE ONLINE MANDATORY NEW ATHLETE AND PARENT MEETING:

-*New Athletes must attend the Mandatory New Athlete and Parent Meeting:
+*New Athletes must complete the ONLINE Mandatory New Athlete and Parent Meeting:

-They must have completed the required requirements #1-3 above and must attend one of the Mandatory New Athlete and Parent Meeting for your designated season of sport.
+They must have completed the required requirements #1-3 above and must view the ONLINE version of the Mandatory New Athlete and Parent Meeting for your designated season of sport.

 2018-2019 Meeting Date